Wild inference for wild SVARs with application to volatility-based IV: ``Wild'' SVAR model

-In this case, coefficients $C_h$ coincide with the coefficients in the Wold representation.
-We do not need to rely on this stability assumption throughout the paper.
-Instead, we allow for an arbitrary number of unit roots and cointegrating vectors. \begin{assumption} $det(I_n-A_1z-\dots-A_pz^p)\neq0$ for $|z|<1$. \end{assumption} Assumption \ref{ass:SSW} allows for an arbitrary number of unit roots, including complex unit roots, and cointegrating relations between $y_t$.
+Reduced-form impulse response $C_h$ can be estimated directly using the local projection estimator of \cite{jorda2005estimation}.
+Although $C_h$ is well defined for arbitrary values of lag polynomial coefficients $A(L)$, for the purpose of our novel local projections inference framework, we restrict our attention to \begin{assumption} $det(I_n-A_1x-\dots-A_px^p)\neq0$ for $|x|<1$. \end{assumption} Assumption \ref{ass:SSW} allows for an arbitrary number of unit roots, including complex unit roots, and cointegrating relations between $y_t$.
 It only rules out explosive roots.
-In practical terms, it means that one can apply our inference procedure to local projections estimated with or without a trend in levels without seasonal adjustment.
-It can be done without any pretests for trend stationarity, absence of cointegration, or unit roots.
+We will show in the next section that one can apply our inference procedure to local projections estimated with or without a trend in levels, without preliminary seasonal adjustment.
+It can be done without any pretests for trend stationarity, the (absence of) cointegration, or unit roots.
 We allow both a polynomial trend as in \cite{sims1990inference} and complex unit roots as in \cite{tsay1990asymptotic}.
-Under this assumption, the least squares estimator for the coefficients in equations \eqref{var1} and \eqref{varForecast} is consistent and has well-defined distribution limits, as shown in \cite{sims1990inference,tsay1990asymptotic} under conditionally homoscedastic MDS innovations $\eta_t$.
-In contrast to the earlier studies, we allow for more general (weak) white noise innovations with mixing by using strong laws of large numbers and functional central limit theorems for strong mixing sequences \citep{de2000functional,rio2017asymptotic}.
+Under this assumption, the least squares estimator for the coefficients in equations \eqref{var1} and \eqref{varForecast} is consistent and has well-defined distribution limits.